chomnr/simpleblog/README.md

 Then follow the migrations directions.

 ## External Requirements
-The only external requirement that are needed is `PostgreSQL` & `SendGrid`.
+The only external requirements that are needed is `PostgreSQL` & `SendGrid`.

 ## Migrations
 Make sure you're in the solution's directory.<br><br>